 How to apply: Applicants to the undergraduate program should consult with an advisor in the Academic Advising Center or speak with an undergraduate advisor in the EECE department.

-Graduate programs in Early Childhood Education (Birth-2nd Grades), Childhood Education (Grades 1-6), Literacy Teacher (Birth-6 Grade), Dual Childhood and Special Education (Grades 1-6), Extensions in Bi-lingual Education, and Post-Masters Certificates.
+Graduate programs in Early Childhood Education (Birth-2nd Grades), Childhood Education (Grades 1-6), Literacy Teacher (Birth-6 Grade), Dual Childhood and Special Education (Grades 1-6), Extensions in Early Childhood Education (Birth-2nd Grades), Childhood Education (Grades 1-6), Bilingual Education, and Post-Masters Certificates.
+New: Beginning Spring 2017, we offer two new Spring-semester only, 4-course Additional Certification programs in Early Childhood Education (Birth-2nd Grade) and Childhood Education (Grades 1-6) for applicants holding a masters degree and initial certification.
+See link in right hand column for more information.

 How to apply: Applicants to a graduate program should consult the Graduate Admissions website.